Report: Trump former fixer Cohen investigated for $20M in bank loans

 Nicholas Biase, a spokesperson for the U.S. Attorney's Office in Manhattan, declined to comment.

 The sources sad that investigators are acutely aware of the high-profile nature of the Cohen investigation so all routine procedures will be followed.
-Part of those procedures, they say, could be to give Cohen notice through a target letter that he faces potential indictment and to offer him an opportunity to speak to a grand jury himself.
-It may also involve discussions with Cohen's legal team that may include the possibility of a plea deal and a cooperation agreement.
+Sometime part of those procedures, they say, is to give a subject notice through a target letter that he faces potential indictment and to offer him an opportunity to speak to a grand jury himself.
+It may also involve discussions with the subject's legal team that may include the possibility of a plea deal and a cooperation agreement.

-Cohen, who once bragged he'd take a bullet for Trump, hinted in July that may hve changed.
+Cohen, who once bragged he'd take a bullet for Trump, hinted in July that may have changed.
 "I put family and country first," he told ABC.

 In addition to bank and tax fraud questions arising from Cohen's taxi business, federal prosecutors are looking into whether the hush-money payments Cohen arranged with women who claimed they had sexual encounters with Trump amount to violations of campaign finance law.